-- ICANN Budget.
+- 1. ICANN Budget.
 Ability for the community to approve or veto the ICANN budget.
-[Note to CWG: Same comment re reconsideration right being considered by CCWG as an alternative.]
 In addition, the following would be requirements relating to the budget: - (a) IANA Function's comprehensive costs should be transparent; and - (b) Operating plans and budgets to include itemization of all IANA operations costs to the project level and below as needed.
-Prefer beginning in FY '16, required beginning in FY '17.
+Prefer beginning in FY

+'16, required beginning in FY '17.
 An itemization of IANA cost includes "Direct Costs for the IANA department", "Direct Costs for Shared resources" and "Support functions allocation".
-Furthermore the aim is to have these cost itemized into more specific costs related to each specific function. - Community Empowerment Mechanisms.
+Furthermore the aim is to have these cost itemized into more specific costs related to each specific function.

+- 2. Community Empowerment Mechanisms.
 The multistakeholder community would be empowered to have certain rights with respect to ICANN Board and the IANA functions, which are more specifically addressed below. - (a) Ability to appoint and remove members of the ICANN Board, either as statutory members or designators, and to recall the entire Board; - (b) Ability to exercise oversight with respect to key ICANN Board decisions.
 In a statutory membership structure, this would be the ability to approve or veto certain key ICANN Board decisions.
 In a designator structure, this may be the ability to request a reconsideration by the ICANN Board, with the ultimate enforcement mechanism being an IRP process and/or the potential for a Board recall.
-For the purposes of the CWG recommendation, the stakeholder community or member group must, at a minimum, have the ability to review and approve [Note to CWG: or force a "reconsideration"?]:

-- i.
-ICANN Board decisions to reject recommendations coming out of a periodic or special review of the IANA function by the PRFIFR or a Separation Review; and - ii.
+For the purposes of the CWG recommendation, the stakeholder community or member group must, at a minimum, have the ability to review and approve: - i.
+ICANN Board decisions to reject recommendations coming out of a periodic or special review of the IANA function by the IFR or a Separation Review; and - ii.
 ICANN budget (see #1 above); and - (c) Ability to approve amendments to fundamental bylaws (whether as statutory members or designators of ICANN), with the ICANN Board specifically blocked from amending such fundamental bylaws. - 3.
-Periodic Review ANA Function (PRF).
-A PRFReview (IFR).
+IANA Function Review (IFR).
 An IFR should be created and empowered to conduct periodic and special reviews of the IANA functions.
-The PRFIFR should be contemplated by the ICANN bylaws. - 4.
+The IFR should be contemplated by the ICANN bylaws. - 4.
 Customer Standing Committee (CSC).
 A CSC should be created and empowered to monitor the performance of the IANA functions and escalate non-remediated issues to the ccNSO and GNSO.
 The CSC should be contemplated by the ICANN bylaws.
 If not currently within the mandate, the ccNSO and/or GNSO should be empowered to address matters escalated by the CSC.
-This should be contemplated by the ICANN bylaws.

-5. [Separation Review.]
+This should be contemplated by the ICANN bylaws. - 5.
+[Separation Review.]

-- 6. 5.
-Appeal mechanism.
+- 6. Appeal mechanism.
 An appeal mechanism, for example in the form of an Independent Review Panel, will be required for issues relating to the IANA functions.
 For example, direct customers with non-remediated issues or matters referred by ccNSO or GNSO after escalation by the CSC would have access to an Independent Review Panel. - 7.
-6. Fundamental bylaws.
+Fundamental bylaws.
 All of the foregoing mechanisms are to be provided for in the ICANN bylaws as "fundamental bylaws" with a higher than majority vote by the community (whether as statutory members or designators of ICANN) to amend, and a prohibition on ICANN Board amendment of these bylaws.